 We will continue to travel on budget airlines, when you are paying for 5 it makes a big difference in our travel budget, I am learning as I go.
 The new terminal 4 at Melbourne Airport appears to be running like a well oiled machine.
 I like that they do not provide you with a gate number until they are ready for you to board.
 It forces people to stay in the transit area and not hanging around the gate.
 Once the gate number appears on the departure board, you walk straight down to your gate and board the plane.
 Boarding seems to run a lot more smoothly.

 We have also flown with budget airlines overseas including Air Asia and VietJet, click on the links to read about our experiences with them.
-My biggest bugbear is purchasing seats on budget airlines, you can read an earlier post I wrote regarding this by clicking here.
+My biggest bugbear is pre-purchasing seats on budget airlines.
 I always thought when you purchased a ticket, you purchased a seat!
 Apparently not these days.

 Have you had any airline issues?
 Please let me know in the comments box below.